-This moment represents our Chinese language journey.
+This moment represents our unlikely Chinese language journey.

 I am Chinese American, and my husband is Korean American.
 Neither of us are fluent in our heritage languages.
 In fact, we are kind of crappy at it and embarrassed to speak around native Chinese or Korean speakers.

 - Chinese – me

 Why I began to relearn Chinese with my children

 When 老大 was an infant, she had a wonderful native-speaking Korean nanny and many of her first words were Korean.
 Then at age 2, we moved and had an English-speaking nanny who was also wonderful!
 However, watching her rapidly lose her Korean skills was so sad, so I thought, “maybe we can try Chinese.”

 The problem was that we had just moved to a small Californian beach town with very few Chinese people.
 I had hoped to outsource to a babysitter or nanny, but we couldn’t find a fluent Chinese caregiver.

 At that time, the only local Chinese teacher was not comfortable with young children.
 Therefore, my children’s chance at growing up bilingual depended on me.

 I didn’t want her to miss the chance to learn her grandparents’ language, just because I could not speak it.